stevshil/Ansible_Training/Module_2/02b-yourturn.md

     * The node we are on right now
 2. Target all nodes
     * For this you will need to specify **all** instead of the specific Ansible alias name for the node.
-3. Target the webserver node using its group name
+3. Target the webservers node using its group name
 4. Target the database node using its alias node name
-5. Target the webserver and database server using the **appserver** group name.
+5. Target the webservers and databases using the **appservers** group name.
-    * This should result in both web and database servers being pingged.
+    * This should result in both webservers and databases being pingged.

 **NOTE:** Currently the configuration of our system is to run sequentially.
 This is handy when things go wrong as it's easier to identify which system broke.